Pathoschild/smapi-mod-dump/source/Joys of Efficiency/JoysOfEfficiency/FeaturesAndConfigs.md

 # Features

+## Safe Mode
+If you have experienced CTD or game logic corruption, then try this.
+This will disable patching part of JoE, so it can lower the risk of corruption.

+When you enabled this, CraftingFromChests will be disabled.

+**[CONFIG]**

+- SafeMode("Not on menu" bool, default:false) - whether Safe Mode is enabled.

 ## Config Menu
 You can open mod configuration menu when specified key(Default:R).
 You can't disable this feature because it's a core feature.